 Here are a few things you should keep in mind while writing aws_lambda_function resource block:

-- IAM Role—Always mention the correct IAM role which you have created for the Lambda function.
+• IAM role — Always mention the correct IAM role that you have created for the Lambda function.

-- Depends_on—Mention the correct IAM policy attachment block where you have attached the IAM role to IAM policy.
-It is a sanity check to make sure that IAM Policy and IAM roles are in place before lambda function is created.
+• Depends_on — Mention the correct IAM policy attachment block where you have attached the IAM role to the IAM policy.
+This is a sanity check to make sure that the IAM Policy and IAM roles are in place before the lambda function is created.

 Here is the complete main.tf file: